What is an array?

 a := [3]int{1, 2, 3}

 There is absolutely no need to define all elements of an array.
-In the above example, we could have defined the first two elements, leaving the third element a zero-value.
+In this example, we could have defined the first two elements, leaving the third element a zero-value.

 package main